randombits-dev/randombits/src/snippits/font-dash/privacy.md

-## What information do you collect?

-No personal information is collected by the app.

-## What information do you store?
+<p class="legal-summary"><strong>In short:</strong> FontDash collects no personal information and stores no data on our servers.
+Output goes to your Canva design only.
+No cookies, sessions, or analytics.</p>

+## Overview

+This privacy policy describes how FontDash ("the app"), a Canva application developed by Random Bits LLC, handles information when you use it.

+## Information we collect

-The app stores no data.
+The app does **not** collect personal information.

-## What information do you share?

-The design you create in the app is shared with Canva.
-No other data is shared.
+## Information we store

+The app does **not** store data on our servers or persist information beyond your current browser session.

+## Information we share

+Design output is sent to Canva when you add elements to your design.
+No other data is shared with third parties.

+## Cookies and sessions

-## Do you use cookies or track sessions?
+The app does not use cookies or session tracking.

-NO

-## Do you collect analytics?

-NO

-## How can I contact you?

-You can email me at <a href="mailto:fontdash@randombits.dev">fontdash@randombits.dev</a>
+## Analytics

+We do **not** collect analytics or usage tracking.

+## Changes to this policy

+We may update this policy from time to time.
+The "Last updated" date at the top reflects the most recent revision.

+## Contact

+Questions about privacy?
+Email [fontdash@randombits.dev](mailto:fontdash@randombits.dev).